jonathanrocher/sprint_tutorial/doc/how_to_sprint.rst

   #.
 Create a ticket for your work item **if it doesn't already exist**.

   #.
-Assigned the ticket you are working on to yourself so others know it is
+Assign the ticket you are working on to yourself so others know it is
      work in progress.

   #.
 Go to the package's github repository.
 Fork it into your account where you